nightbot/docs/variables/leagueoflegends.md

 Title: LeagueOfLegends
 */

-You can use the LeagueOfLegends variable to create commands that display rank information for a summoner name.
+You can use the LeagueOfLegends variable to create commands that display rank information for a Riot ID.

 ## Usage